-- a) Make known induced radioactivity.

-- b) Explain neutron activation methodology.

-- c) Know the uses of neutron activation in radiation safety, neutron detection and material analysis.

-- d) Demonstrate the function of GM counter by explaining threshold voltage, operating voltage, flatness of plateau, quenching, avalanche, breakdown voltage etc. - 7.
+- a) Make known induced radioactivity. - b) Explain neutron activation methodology. - c) Know the uses of neutron activation in radiation safety, neutron detection and material analysis. - d) Demonstrate the function of GM counter by explaining threshold voltage, operating voltage, flatness of plateau, quenching, avalanche, breakdown voltage etc. - 7.
 Determination of the half-life of a radioisotope using 7mCi Ra-Be neutron source.

-- a) Know the production of neutrons. - b) Calculate half-life of radioactive substance and aware to handle its harmful radioisotopes. - c) Learn the application of radioisotopes in medical physics and some other potential fields e.g. agriculture, industry. - d) Calculate the half life of an unknown radioisotope. - 8.
-Studies of magnetic properties of a ferromagnetic sample using an oscilloscope.
+a) Know the production of neutrons.

+- b) Calculate half-life of radioactive substance and aware to handle its harmful radioisotopes. - c) Learn the application of radioisotopes in medical physics and some other potential fields e.g. agriculture, industry. - d) Calculate the half life of an unknown radioisotope. - 8.
+Determination of Temperature Factor using X-Ray Diffraction Data.